CatalystCode/azure-web-starter-template-reactjs/README.md

 dokku config:set azure-web-app APPINSIGHTS_INSTRUMENTATIONKEY=xxxxx
 ```

 The app insight client library is available in the window object of the DOM.
-You can publish custom traces and events to App Insight anywhere thorught your app by adding the following code in any of your javascript source files.
+You can publish custom traces and events to App Insight anywhere throughout your app by adding the following code in any of your javascript source files.

 ```
 appInsights.trackEvent("CanYouHearMe", {message: 'I sure can'});